zdravkov/kendo-docs/api/javascript/ui/treeview.md

 ### dataImageUrlField `String` *(default: null)*

-Sets the field of the data item that provides the image URL of the treeview nodes.
+Sets the field of the data item that provides the image URL of the TreeView nodes.

 #### Example - specify custom image URL field